- Psychology & the public

-Occupational Psychologist Kisane Prutton CPsychol, from The Prutton Partnership, commented: "This study is a much yearned for empirical analysis of the role of empathy in customer-employee interactions.
+Occupational Digest Kisane Prutton CPsychol, from The Prutton Partnership, commented: "This study is a much yearned for empirical analysis of the role of empathy in customer-employee interactions.

 "It provides hard evidence, to date missing from the research literature, demonstrating that employees who have the ability to understand the customer's perspective are good for business.

 "A member of staff who acknowledges a customer's concern or takes a genuine interest in finding out about the customer's needs is likely to create a more satisfying experience for the customer, building positive PR and a greater likelihood of repeat business.